dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 ### Guaranteeing Consistency with Workflows

-Now, let's say that we're concerned about the _consistency_ of our simple application.
+Let's say that we're concerned about the _consistency_ of our application.
 We want to keep the `greet_count` in the database synchronized with the number of requests successfully sent to Postman.
 To do this, let's write a rollback transaction that decrements `greet_count` if the Postman request fails, then call it from our workflow.
 After adding this code, our app will roll back the increment of `greet_count` if our Postman request fails.